amolswnz/admin-ng/readme.md

 Role manager will be added in my next Laravel AngularJS Application Created by and updated by
 Add new status and role
+use ui bootstrap

 bug fix
     the view can have two filter one from text field and another one deleted

+#Known Bug
+Role and Status has-error class not applied when

 #Credits